 If you are already fortunate to be studying abroad, sponsored by your institution in the United States, to advance your language or other foreign studies, this may be an opportunity to supplement your funds.

 Eligibility requirements include current enrollment in an accredited program for studies abroad, an outstanding academic record, letters of recommendation, and review of some of your past major achievements.
 In addition to your reference letters, you must submit a letter of endorsement from the current overseas program in which you are a participant.
 As with all GSF program participants, you are expected to share your experiences with as vast an audience as possible upon your return home.
-For deadline and other information, go to the website:
+Deadline is July 1st.
+For more information, go to the website: www.globalstudiesfoundation.org.